 Benefit Description You pay Surgical procedures (cont.)
 High Option Standard Option Prosper Note: In addition to the office visit copayment, we charge the prescription drug copayment for the drug or device.
 Nothing Nothing Nothing Voluntary sterilization including anesthesia (e.g. vasectomy, tubal ligation including confirmation testing following tubal occlusion) Nothing Nothing Nothing • Insertion of surgically implanted time- release contraceptive drugs and intrauterine devices (IUDs) Note: We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f).
-Surgical treatment of morbid obesity (bariatric surgery).
-Nothing Nothing Nothing Notes: • You must be 18 years of age or older and have a Body Mass Index (BMI) that is: equal to or greater than 35 with one or more severe or life-threatening conditions in the following categories: uncontrolled sleep apnea, congestive heart failure, obesity hypoventilation, uncontrolled diabetes mellitus, uncontrolled severe hypertriglyceridemia, hypertension with high blood pressure, refractory extremity edema with ulceration, end-stage renal disease with difficulty dialyzing, uncontrolled gastroesophageal reflux, stress incontinence related to obesity, pseudotumor cerebri; or - equal to or greater than 40 with no severe or life-threatening condition • You must participate in a recognized commercial behavioral weight management program for at least 6 months. • See Section 3, You need prior Plan approval for certain services, for more information.
-You will need to meet the above qualifications and obtain an approved referral from your Plan provider to our bariatric surgery program.
+Surgical treatment of severe obesity (bariatric surgery).
+Nothing Nothing Nothing Notes: Visit www.kp.org/feds to get a list of criteria you must meet to qualify for bariatric surgery. • See Section 3, You need prior Plan approval for certain services, for more information. • You will need to obtain an approved referral from your Plan provider to our bariatric surgery program.
 You must sign and comply with the "Severe Obesity Evaluation and Management Program Contract for Participation."
 Final approval for surgical treatment will be required from the Northwest Permanente Medical Group's designated physician.
+Not covered: All charges All charges All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot (see Foot care) Services for the promotion, prevention, or other treatment of hair loss or hair growth Cosmetic surgery, any surgery procedure (or any portion of the procedure) performed primarily to improve physical appearance through change in bodily form

-Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Prosper Not covered: All charges All charges All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot (see Foot care) Services for the promotion, prevention, or other treatment of hair loss or hair growth Cosmetic surgery, any surgery procedure (or any portion of the procedure) performed primarily to improve physical appearance through change in bodily form Reconstructive surgery High Option Standard Option Prosper Surgery to correct a functional defect Nothing Nothing Nothing • Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are protruding ear deformities, cleft lip, cleft palate, birthmarks, and webbed fingers and toes Note: We cover orthodontia services as a result of cleft lip and/or cleft palate All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical appearance treatment of any physical complications, such as lymphedemas breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Gender Affirming Surgery
+Benefit Description You pay Reconstructive surgery High Option Standard Option Prosper Surgery to correct a functional defect Nothing Nothing Nothing Surgery to correct a condition caused by injury or illness if: - the condition produced a major effect on the member's appearance and - the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are protruding ear deformities, cleft lip, cleft palate, birthmarks, and webbed fingers and toes Note: We cover orthodontia services as a result of cleft lip and/or cleft palate All stages of breast reconstruction surgery following a mastectomy, such as: - surgery and reconstruction on the other breast to produce a symmetrical appearance treatment of any physical complications, such as lymphedemas - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Gender Affirming Surgery Not covered: All charges All charges All charges Cosmetic surgery-any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Oral and maxillofacial surgery High Option Standard Option Prosper Oral surgical procedures, limited to: Nothing Nothing Nothing Reduction of fractures of the jaws or facial bones Surgical correction of cleft lip, cleft palate, or severe functional malocclusion Removal of stones from salivary ducts Excision of leukoplakia or malignancies